EmmaDemarecaux/Operations-Research-and-Big-Data/README.md

 ## k-core decomposition

-The program is the implementation of the core decomposition algorithm using Python.
+The program is the implementation of the core decomposition algorithm.

 ### To compile: